Exploring sperm bank safeguards

 Are sperm banks as closely guarded and regulated as the institutions that store your money?
 They should be.
-Texas Fertility Center partners only with reputable sperm banks, and shares with you here the criteria that we look for when evaluating a sperm bank, as well as the benefits of using a commercial sperm bank.
+Texas Fertility Center partners only with reputable sperm banks.
+We share with you here the criteria that we look for when evaluating a sperm bank.
+Our team also discusses the benefits of using a commercial bank with sperm bank safeguards.

 Because semen is capable of transmitting several different types of infections, donor sperm should be double-screened.
-Upon collection, a reputable sperm bank will run a full panel of tests, checking for infectious disease like HIV/AIDS, hepatitis, syphilis, gonorrhea, and chlamydia before freezing the semen.
+Upon collection, a reputable sperm bank will run a full panel of tests.
+It will check for infectious disease before freezing the semen.
 Then, after a six-month quarantine period, the sperm bank runs the tests again.
 Only after this follow-up screen is negative will the sperm bank release the stored frozen sperm for use.

 The donor himself will undergo genetic, medical, and physiological screenings for inheritable disease like cystic fibrosis and mental illness.
 A multi-generational medical history will uncover potential problems in a sperm donor’s DNA.